Slater Cup

-The Slater Cup is the trophy awarded to the winner of the rugby match between Gloucester Rugby and Leicester Tigers twice every season in Premiership Rugby, it is named after the former captain of both clubs Ed Slater.
+The Slater Cup is the trophy awarded to the winner of the rugby match between Gloucester Rugby and Leicester Tigers twice every season in Premiership Rugby.
+It is named after Ed Slater, the former captain of both clubs, who was forced to retire in July 2022 after being diagnosed with Motor Neurone Disease (MND).
 The inaugural edition was played in the 2022–23 season and was won by Leicester Tigers.
-The trophy extends to Premiership Women's Rugby, featuring Gloucester-Hartpury and Leicester Tigers Women.
+The trophy extends to Premiership Women's Rugby, featuring Gloucester–Hartpury and Leicester Tigers Women.
 The inaugural women's edition was played in the 2023–24 season.

 History

 In November 2022, Gloucester Rugby and Leicester Tigers announced that they would compete for a trophy named after Ed Slater.
 Slater played for and captained both clubs but was forced to retire in July 2022 after a diagnosis of Motor Neurone Disease.

-In February 2023, Gloucester Rugby announced that for the first Slater Cup game played at Kingsholm that they would play in a limited edition Slater Cup shirt.
-The shirt was designed by Ed and his family.
-The club also announced that £10 from every shirt sold would go directly to the family to aid Ed's treatment and help fund adaptations to his home, while also providing valuable financial support to his young family.
+In February 2023, Gloucester Rugby announced that for the first Slater Cup game played at Kingsholm they would play in a limited edition Slater Cup shirt.
+The shirt was designed by Ed Slater, his wife Jo, and their three children.
+The club also announced that £10 from every shirt sold would go directly to the family to aid Ed's treatment and help fund adaptations to his home, while also providing financial support to his young family.
 The shirt was also designed to raise awareness of MND.

-The third men's edition and the first women's edition of the Slater Cup, played at Kingsholm on 25 November 2023, was a double-header featuring the men's game first followed by the inaugural women's Slater cup, a Premiership Women's Rugby game between Gloucester-Hartpury and Leicester Tigers Women.
-Both Gloucester teams wore the limited edition Slater Cup shirt that was designed by Ed and his family.
+The third men's edition and the first women's edition of the Slater Cup were played as a double-header at Kingsholm on 25 November 2023, with the men's game first followed by the inaugural women's Slater Cup, a Premiership Women's Rugby game between Gloucester–Hartpury and Leicester Tigers Women.
+Both Gloucester teams wore the limited edition Slater Cup shirt designed by Ed and his family.

+The second Slater Cup of the 2025–26 season was staged away from Kingsholm and Welford Road for the first time, with the match taking place at Villa Park, Birmingham, on 28 March 2026, as part of Premiership Rugby's Big Match Bonanza.
+Ahead of the fixture, a charity cycle race was organised in aid of the 4ED Foundation and Lewis Moody, with riders from both clubs racing approximately 45 miles from Welford Road and Kingsholm respectively to Villa Park.
+The teams will be captained by Martin Johnson (Leicester Tigers) and Mike Tindall (Gloucester Rugby). £1 from every match ticket also donated to the 4ED Foundation.
+Both clubs produced special edition shirts for the match, Gloucester's 4ED shirt featured elements hand-drawn by Ed Slater's children, with a £10 donation made per shirt to the 4ED charity.
+Both Gloucester and Gloucester–Hartpury will wear the kit.
+Leicester's special edition shirt celebrates the city's cultural diversity and the Golden Mile's South Asian heritage, with 10% of sales donated to 4ED.